Medical expert of the article

 - Vegetable oils.

-A sick gout is recommended to eat 5 times a day, in small portions.
-The diet should be diverse and must contain such products:
+Patients with gout are recommended to eat 5 times a day, in small portions.
+The diet should be varied and necessarily contain the following products:

 - apples: even one apple a day can neutralize a large amount of uric acid;